MaxBoykoII/devops-ml-microservice-kubernetes/README.md

 The project includes scripts for creating a docker image of the flask app, uploading this image, and for running the image through Kubernetes.

+Circleci has been integrated into the project and is used for automatically linting project files.

 ## Setup the Environment

 - Create a virtualenv and activate it